Last Updated

 Saving the deposit and calling it done.
 The deposit is the biggest number, so it’s tempting to treat it as the only one.
 The additional costs typically run DKK 100,000–150,000 on top.

 Not reading the ejerforening accounts.
 A low monthly fee can mask a building with deferred maintenance and an impending special assessment.
+Your lawyer can flag this before you commit.

 FAQ